rasmuskriest/warc-webarchiving/README.md

   -v, --verbose         enable verbose mode and get verbose info -d, --debug           enable debug mode and get debug info
 ```

+Please note that sites that are mirrored using the _HTTrack_ engine, are put in the subdirectory `./src/httrack` to match the behavior of the other two engines.
+In case the conversion using the NLA's [`httrack2warc`](https://github.com/nla/httrack2warc) fails (or is not to be used), the original files will nevertheless be only inside this directory.

 ### Example